Hi and welcome! I’m Stevie.

 My long story.

 I grew up on a few acres of land in Skiatook, Oklahoma in a little house my parents built.
 I had a beloved pony, Trigger, to ride bareback and do “circus” tricks on his back.
-There were always critters drifting through my house thanks to my parents' and sisters’ penchants catching and observing them for a while.
+There were always critters drifting through my house thanks to the family penchant for catching and observing them for a while.
 We often had frogs, snakes, lizards, or tarantulas around besides the standard horses, cows, pigs, chickens, and rabbits.
 Even an injured owl found reprieve with us once upon a time.
 Besides helping with chores, I enjoyed making mud pies, swimming in the creek, running the trotline with dad, and climbing trees.

 The first in my extended family to graduate from college, I completed a B.S.
 Degree in Sports/Exercise Science from Oklahoma State University in three and a half years and played on the university’s burgeoning women’s soccer team (before they gave out scholarships to players).
 I was also on the President’s Leadership Council.

 After college, I married my high school sweetheart at the age of twenty.
-Shortly after, I left Oklahoma as they set off on his career with the Air Force which spanned 20 years and a plethora of homes across the country including California (twice), Wyoming, Texas, New Jersey, Georgia, and Nevada.
-Now she lives in Virginia with her husband and two kids who homeschool (Unschool, actually…heard of it?
+Shortly after, I left Oklahoma as we set off on his career with the Air Force which spanned 20 years and a plethora of homes across the country including California, Wyoming, Texas, New Jersey, Georgia, Nevada, and Virginia.
+I currently live in Las Vegas with my husband and our two kids who homeschool (Unschool, actually…heard of it?
 It’s incredible!).